curl/everything-curl/cmdline-urls.md

 That was a simplification: curl also offers an option (-;, --next) that inserts a sort of boundary between a set of options and URLs for which it will apply the options.
-When the command line parses finds a --next option, it applies the following options to the next set of URLs.
+When the command line parser finds a --next option, it applies the following options to the next set of URLs.
 The --next option thus works as a *divider* between a set of options and URLs.
 You can use as many --next options as you please.

 As an example, we do an HTTP GET to a URL and follow redirects, we then make a second HTTP POST to a different URL and we round it up with a HEAD request to